|

 unadulterated

-plant’s roots.
-And, even though science has yet to
+by a plant’s roots.
+And, even though science has yet

-prove essential (to good health) all the elements of
+to prove essential (to good health) all the elements

-is slowly beginning to uncover their roles and
+analysis is slowly beginning to uncover their roles

-functions in plant growth, one by one.
-It is only a
+and functions in plant growth, one by one.
+It is

 |